Complex hypergraphs: Introduction

 Graphs are structural abstractions of many-particle systems, with vertices representing particles and edges the pairwise interactions between them \cite{albert02}.
 Hypergraphs are an extension allowing for interactions between two or more vertices \cite{ghoshal09, vazquez09hg, coutinho20, civilini21, sun21}.
 Multiplex networks introduce layers accounting for different interaction types \cite{gomez13}.
 Simplicial complexes extend connectivity to hierarchical structures of inclusion \cite{petri18, courtney18, iacopini19}.

+There are self-referential constructions as well.
+Joslyn and Nowak introduced ubergraphs \cite{joslyn17}, a combinatorial structure where edges can contain other edges. ubergraphs has been used to organize relations in knowledge databases \cite{yadati21}.
+At a higher level of abstraction, Baas introduced higher order structures, also called hyperstructures, using concepts from category theory \cite{baas19}.

-These representations are still restrictive for complex systems.
-We would like the flexibility of hypergraphs to go beyond pairwise interactions, the possibility of multiple layers and the hierarchical inclusion structure of simplicial complexes.
+In practice what is a suitable representation is a matter of balance.
+We would like the flexibility of hypergraphs to go beyond pairwise interactions, the possibility of multiple layers and the hierarchical inclusion structure of simplicial complexes and hyperstructures.
+In turn we would like the simplicity of graphs to calculate aggregate properties, such as the size of the giant component.

+Here I introduce complex hypergraphs as a flexible combinatorial structure.
+General enough to include a big volume of previous work and new applications.
+Simple enough to allow for analytical calculations.
+The work is organized as follows.
+In Sect. \ref{definition} I define complex hypergraphs and comment on its relation with other structures.
+In Sects. \ref{percolation1} and \ref{percolation2} I provide analytical methods to characterize the emergence of the chygraph giant component, using a generating function formalism.
+I discuss particular cases and provide numerical examples validating the analytical results.
+I finish with some key conclusions in Sec.\ref{conclusions}.